chadhietala/chadhietala.github.io/_posts/2014-6-5-Hidden-Gems-In-Chrome-Dev-Tools.markdown

 // [ { click: [ { listener: someFn, remove: someFn } ] }]
 ```

-This can save you a ton a time where you don't have a strutured way of setting up event listeners and you're getting some weird side effects because someone accidentially attached a listerner.
+This can save you a ton a time when you don't have a strutured way of scoping event listeners to other elements and somone has accidentally attached events to something they shouldn't have.

 ## Wrap Up